Products

 •

-renewals for all major TV and radio companies (including NBC, CBS, and ABC) on providing credible
+all major TV and radio companies (including NBC, CBS, and ABC) on providing credible programming which met

-marriage to Atlanta educator Alethea Williams Boone of Selma, Alabama,
+to Atlanta educator Alethea Williams Boone of Selma, Alabama, they became the

 POLITICAL ACTIVISM (Included, but was not limited to):